How to measure Influencer Marketing ROI

 Do you know how to measure Influencer marketing ROI?

-100K followers on Instagram, high quality contents, engaging storytelling videos and discount codes, that’s all very well, but do you know how to measure Influencer Marketing ROI?
+100K followers on Instagram, high quality content, engaging storytelling videos and discount codes, that’s all very well, but do you know how to measure Influencer Marketing ROI?

 Although it may be perceived as a passing fad, Influencer Marketing is exponentially growing and is adopting a more serious and scientific “guise”.
 Last year, 86% of marketers reported utilizing influencer marketing, while 39% said they will increase their investment in the practice in 2018.